 The course emphasises and addresses the interdisciplinary nature of nanotechnology.
 Students completing the course will gain a good in-depth understanding of the numerous issues facing nanotechnology today.

 Most students should expect to spend an average of between 10 and 15 hours per week on independent study in addition to the timetabled tutorials.

 To apply for this short course you should:

 The overall purpose of the course is to:

-Short course participants who do not wish to undertake the assessed work required for academic credit but who do satisfy the course participation requirements will receive a certificate of completion.
+Short course participants who do not wish to undertake the assessed work required for academic credit, but who do satisfy the course participation requirements, will receive a certificate of completion.
 The pdf sample above is an illustration only, and the wording will reflect the course and dates of study.

-Those successfully completing the couse for credit can apply to receive a CATS point transcript.
+Those successfully completing the course with academic credit can apply to receive a CATS point transcript.